Version 0.1.0 with Copilot, Data Doctor, and sharper triage

 Review usage

-Find the repo using the most tokens and inspect why.
+Find the repo using the most tokens, then inspect sessions, command evidence, and data confidence.

 localhost:2005